 Widowed?
 Here’s What Else You Should Know About Survivor Benefits

 One of the most important things to know about your widow/widower benefits is that no benefits are paid the month in which your spouse died.
 If your late spouse’s check is mailed or deposited into a joint account, that amount must be returned to the SSA.
-If the SSA determines that you, as the surviving spouse, is eligible for benefits (based on the qualifications above), the payments will be transferred from your late spouse’s account to you.
+If the SSA determines that you, as the surviving spouse, qualify for benefits, they’ll deposit those new payments directly into your bank account.
+Learn more about how Social Security can help you when a family member dies.

-Additionally, a surviving spouse will also receive a one-time Widow/Widower Benefit of $255.
+Additionally, a surviving spouse will also receive a one-time lump-sum Social Security death benefit of $255.
 This is only for those who are living with their spouse at the time of his/her death.